 You can use pressure-treated or cedar wood for this project.
 If you choose pressure-treated, make sure to allow the wood to dry for a couple of weeks prior to staining.
 To reduce the risk of splitting the wood, drill pilot holes for all instances using the 1-5/8" deck screws.
 Make sure not to drill through to the opposite side.
 This build is pretty straightforward.
 Be sure to offset the placement of pocket holes on the side panel assemblies.
 Since you use them on all four panel assemblies, the screws will hit each other when going into the 2 x 2 legs if you do not.
 The inner shelf can be placed at any position inside the planter to accommodate your desired plantings.

 Overall dimension: 24" x 17" x 17"

-Drill pocket holes for 1-1/4" pocket screws into eight of the ribs.
-Four of the ribs will have them at one specific set of locations and the other four in another set of locations to a nail collision in the final build.
+Drill pocket holes for 1-1/4'' pocket screws into eight of the ribs.
+Four of the ribs will have them at one specific set of locations.
+The other four will have them in another set of locations to a nail collision in the final build.